 Next, Secure Your Form With hCaptcha

 That’s it!
-Now you know how to add a form to a web page in WordPress without the need for an iframe code snippet.
+Now you know how to add a form to a web page on your WordPress.org site without the need for an iframe code snippet.

 Do you want to add an extra layer of spam protection to your form?
 WPForms includes hCaptcha integration, making it simple to do.
 Learn how to secure your WordPress form with hCaptcha.